JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 What is flow cytometry?

 Flow cytometry is a widely used, laser-based method for analyzing the expression of cell surface and intracellular molecules.
-There are many applications of flow cytometry in research and diagnostics, including simultaneous, multiparameter analysis of single cells and characterizing and defining different cell types in heterogeneous cell populations.
+There are many applications of flow cytometry in research and diagnostics, including simultaneous, multiparameter analysis of single cells and characterizing and defining different cell types in heterogeneous cell populations, such as cancer cells.
 Flow cytometry assays can also assess the purity of isolated subpopulations, analyze cell size and volume, and sort different cell populations, known as fluorescence-activated cell sorting (FACS)1.
+FACS uses a cell sorter, a specialized instrument that sorts cells based on their fluorescent and physical properties, allowing for the collection of sorted cells for further analysis.

-Multicolor flow cytometry takes this further by analyzing multiple parameters on thousands of single cells or other particles in seconds2,3.
-In multicolor flow cytometry, fluorescent markers are used to characterize and define different cell types of interest in heterogeneous cell populations, assess the purity of isolated subpopulations, and analyze cell size and shape.
+Multicolor flow cytometry analyzes multiple parameters on thousands of single cells or other particles in seconds2,3.
+In multicolor flow cytometry, fluorescent markers like fluorescent proteins are used to characterize and define different cell types of interest in heterogeneous cell populations, assess the purity of isolated subpopulations, and analyze cell size and shape.
+Surface markers are used to distinguish between different immune cell populations.
+Fluorescence measurement is central to flow cytometry work, enabling the detection of multiple fluorescence parameters for comprehensive cell characterization.

 In this guide, we’ll take you through flow cytometry basics, principles, protocols, and analysis to give you an advanced understanding of how flow cytometry works, when it is valuable, and how to do it.
 You will also find everything you need to quickly and easily set up your multicolor flow cytometry experiment, from instrumentation basics to recommended controls and data analysis.